-An abandoned orphanage on the coast of Wales, with a suitcase of odd photographs, will disclose what Jacob's grandfather meant about peculiar children, and what happened on September 3rd, 1940.
+An abandoned orphanage on the coast of Wales with a suitcase of odd photographs will disclose what Jacob's grandfather meant about peculiar children and what happened on September 3rd, 1940.

 A weekly Fish Fry at the Kingfisher Inn brings together a teen boy with a magic knife, a teen girl who cooks in a tasteless kitchen, and another boy who follows ghosts into the past.

-In a Dark, Dark Wood is a large house with glass walls, host to a hen party that ends with Leonora Shaw in a hospital room, trying to remember the last violent night with an old friend and crazy MOH.
+In a "Dark, Dark Wood" is a large house with glass walls, host to a hen party that ends with Leonora Shaw in a hospital room, trying to remember the last violent night with an old friend and crazy MOH.

-A creative writing professor must prove her innocence in a hit and run for which she has been framed, an event which echoes the loss of her daughter years ago, from which she never fully recovered.
+A creative writing professor must prove her innocence in a hit and run for which she has been framed, an event that echoes the loss of her daughter years ago, from which she never fully recovered.

 Buried in the woods of Cornwall is the Lake House, frozen the day when a little boy disappeared.
 Detective Sadie contacts the aged mystery-novel author who lived there to find the missing baby.

-Redeeming Love by Francine Rivers is a story of love’s continuous mercies and how a woman who never dared to hope discovers that happiness can be found, if we’re willing to forgive ourselves.
+"Redeeming Love" by Francine Rivers is a story of love’s continuous mercies and how a woman who never dared to hope discovers that happiness can be found if we’re willing to forgive ourselves.

-Garden Spells is a perfect beach-day book that exudes the smells and flavors of summertime, no matter what season it is, and reveal what it means to be part of a family, no matter how eccentric.
+"Garden Spells" is a perfect beach-day book that exudes the smells and flavors of summertime no matter what season it is and reveals what it means to be part of a family, no matter how eccentric.